ArthurMousatov/pokeget/README.md

 To install pokeget, you might need wget if you dont clone the repository and instead use the install instructions.

 Both dependencies are usually installed by default on most linux distros, as this script is designed to run on linux.

+## Known issues
+During testing, some of the unicode symbols have displayed incorrectly, this is still being worked on.